In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 Target Coverage

-6 MOA dot covers up the target area a lot more more than a 3 MOA dot, and makes it challenging to aim accurately if the target is relatively small.
+A 6 MOA dot covers up the target area a lot more than a 3 MOA dot, and makes accurate target acquisition more challenging if it is relatively small.

 Indoor